sznowicki/nowicki-io/content/blog/20231216-kukei-beggining/index.md

 ## Design

-The main thesis in this project is that independent, small blogs, are underrepresented in major search website.
-That content is fair and true and it looses with SEO spam websites competition.
+The main thesis of the project is that independent, small blogs, are underrepresented in major search websites.

+Content that is fair and true looses the race with SEO spam websites competition.

-This is why the _curated_ is the key here.
-But also I noticed in the beginning few things:
+This is why the _curated search index_ is the key.

 ### Blogs are blogs